Alexandra-Smith/masters/README.md

 masters
 ==============================

-Title: Prediction of HER2 status in breast cancer directly from histopathology images using deep learning.
+### Title: Prediction of HER2 status in breast cancer directly from histopathology images using deep learning. ###

 ## 🚧 Work in Progress 🚧
-This repository hosts my MSc project, which is currently in being completed.
+This repository hosts my MSc project, which is currently being completed.

 Project Organization
 ------------